These are the Most Violent Prisons in the World. Follow along if you are interested in learning more about the culture of these prisons.

 9. Bang Kwang Prison

 Bang Kwang Prison is located in Bangkok, Thailand, and is nicknamed “the Bangkok Hilton.”
 However, it is far from being a place that anyone would want to stay.
 The prison is known for the routine torture of its inmates.
 Inmates are crammed into small cells, and death row inmates are often given as little as two hours’ notice before they are dragged off to their execution.

 8. Rikers Island Prison

 Rikers Island Prison in New York has a legacy of prisoner violence.
 A man named John Reyes, who was a guard at the prison in 1991, mentioned being daily afraid because of the beatings and murders he witnessed there.
 Because of the prison’s history of violence, it is now one of the strictest prisons in the world.
-Several reform actions at the prison have helped reduce the number of stabbings a year down from 1,000 to 70.
+Several reform actions at the prison have helped reduce the number of stabbings a year from 1,000 to 70.

 7. Alcatraz Island Prison

-Although Alcatraz Island Prison, located on Alctraz Island off the coast of San Francisco, California, has been shut down for many years, it housed some of the most dangerous criminals in history.
+Although Alcatraz Island Prison, located on Alcatraz Island off the coast of San Francisco, California, has been shut down for many years, it housed some of the most dangerous criminals in history.
 One of its most famous prisoners was Al “Scarface” Capone.
 The prison was known for its violent escape attempts, the most notorious being the escape attempt known as the “Battle of Alcatraz” in May 1946.
-Alcatraz was forced to close its doors on March 21, 1963 because of its poor reputation and the high cost of maintaining the prison.
+Alcatraz was forced to close its doors on March 21, 1963, because of its poor reputation and the high cost of maintaining the prison.